0xL0WK3Y/KeyOwl/README.md

 Every time KeyOwl is run, it will encode the content of the log.txt file to Base64 and send it to you via e-mail.
 In order to read the contents you can use a simple decoder.
 KeyOwl encodes the contents of the log.txt file to prevent different problems that might arise from a few recorded characters.

 # Disclaimer!
 This is made for educational purposes only!
 I do not condone malicious use of this script!
-I am also not responsible for the actions of anyone using this script!
+I am also not responsible for the actions of anyone using this script.